dm-cdb/Microchip/PICAS/ASM-12F675-hdc1080.X/readme.md

 1. Divide by 128 (2<sup>7</sup>) and add to result
 1/128 = 0,0078125<br>
 This equals to shift right the result by 7.<br>
-Almost there, but not quite ; we are 0.0081 higher from the exact value.<br>
+Almost there, but not quite; we are 0.0081 higher from the exact value.<br>

 2. Divide by 1024 (2<sup>10</sup>) and substract from the result 1/1024 = 0,00097<br>
 This equals to shift right result by 10.<br>
-The correction is now 0.0068.
-Getting closer.<br>
+The correction is now 0.0068 - getting closer!<br>

 3. Last correction : Divide by 4096  (2<sup>12</sup> and add to result
 1/4096 = 0,00024<br>